Why Polygon Fees Deserve Their Own Page

 Why Polygon Fees Are Usually Lower

-Polygon is popular because it generally keeps fees lower than Ethereum mainnet while still supporting many familiar wallet and DeFi workflows.
-Actual fee levels still fluctuate, but user expectation is usually lower transaction cost than L1 Ethereum.
+Polygon is popular because it generally keeps fees lower than Ethereum mainnet while still supporting familiar wallet and DeFi workflows.
+That makes it an obvious comparison point when people search for cheaper transaction cost options.

-For more direct comparison, see the Ethereum gas fee calculator and the BSC gas fee calculator.
+For more direct comparison, see the Ethereum gas fee calculator, the BSC gas fee calculator, and the Arbitrum gas fee calculator.

 Polygon vs Ethereum Gas Cost Comparison